Massachusetts Independent Contractor Law

 Contact us – We’re Friendly!

-For more information about your rights under the Massachusetts Independent Contractor Law, please call Boston employment Attorney Maura Greene, Law Office of Maura Greene, LLC, Six Beacon St., Suite 205 Boston, MA 02108, at 617-936-1580 or email at [email protected].
-She was named as a Super Lawyer in Employment in 2016, 2015, 2014 and 2013 and was named in the Boston Globe in 2012-2015 as one of Boston’s top-rated employment attorneys.
+For more information about your rights under the Massachusetts Independent Contractor Law, please contact attorney Maura Greene, call us 617-936-1580, or email us at [email protected].
+Law Office of Maura Greene, LLC, Six Beacon St., Suite 205 Boston, MA 02108